Wednesday, September 26, 2018

 My Summer Vacation

-The year was 1935 and Haskin Flagg was in Miss Cleveland's 4th grade class at Hiram L. Dorman Elementary School.
+The year was 1935 and Haskin Flagg was in Miss Cleveland's 4th grade class at the Hiram L. Dorman Elementary School.
 "Now children," she said with insistence, "write a composition for me entitled, "My Summer Vacation."
 The topic was decidedly uninspiring.
 Haskin picked up his pencil and began thinking over the events of the past summer.
 He found himself staring at the blank sheet of paper, with the three notebook holes and the light, blue lines, wondering why the red margin was only on the left side of the paper.
-With a deep sign, he wrote the title:
+With a deep sigh, he wrote the title:

 My Summer Vacation